ItMeMarg/MS1-elhammer/README.md

 This project was consistantly checked with Google Chrome Development Tools while during development.
 As the project wrapped up, it was checked on Safari browser both on Mac and iPhone.

-Two bugs that persist in this project:
+A few bugs that persist in this project:
 *  Carousel on Index - a little "jump" happens on smaller screens.
 This bug [was supposed to have been fixed](https://github.com/twbs/bootstrap/issues/22420) in the latest Bootstrap update (4.4.4).
 Updating this project's Bootstrap stylesheets led to further bugs, so it was decided to stick with the older version for the time being.
 *  Portfolio modal image size - when selected, the pop-up is a bit too large and awkwardly positioned, leading to bad UX.
 With further JavaScript knowledge, this will be properly addressed to have a smaller and more centered pop-up.
 * Portfolio page footer and nav sizes smaller than other pages - after adding the modal and JavaScript script, the aforementioned elements shrunk in size.
-To fix this I tried changing these elements' sizes to % rather than rem, however did not find successful.
+I tried changing these elements' sizes to % rather than rem, but did not have success.

 ##  Deployment
 This project was created on and can be run on GitHub Pages.